JOTAN-0655/Csharp-VVVF/README.md

 # C# VVVF Simulator
-Simulates VVVF inverter sound on PC.
+Simulates VVVF inverter sound on a PC.

 # Description
 This program is for the C# console app on VisualStudio.<br>